unicorncoding/unicorncoding.github.io/_posts/2020-06-20-fired-for-agility.md

 ---

 I ducked out and just built that landing page.
-I picked tools that others devs are familiar with.
+I picked tools that other devs are familiar with.
 Then quickly deployed the page to staging env, showed it to the customer, and the customer enjoyed it.
 After a couple of fixes, I shipped to production. **The team was still in the room arguing.**

 The team ended the meeting at 18:00.
 It took them 6 hours to reach consensus.
 They will use Svelte because Svelte is a new black.
 The team has zero experience with it whatsoever.
 Learning is part of the job, right?
 The manager was facilitating this nonsense.